cylc/cylc-doc/src/user-guide/writing-suites.rst

 .. code-block:: cylc

-   {% import "suite-utils.rc" as utils %}
+   {% import "flow-utils.cylc" as utils %}
-   {% from "suite-utils.rc" import VARIABLE as ALIAS %}
+   {% from "flow-utils.cylc" import VARIABLE as ALIAS %}
    {{ utils.VARIABLE is equalto(ALIAS)) }}

 Cylc extends this functionality to allow import of arbitrary Python modules.